 What is it and how does it affect me?

-A common contraindication for dental implants is bone loss.
-This is a condition that essentially means that the density and quantity of bone in the maxillary (upper) or the mandibular (lower) bone is below normal levels.
-Now, the jaw bones are organic structures that, like a muscle, require stimuli in order to maintain their shape and bulk.
 These stimuli are basically the chewing and biting function of the teeth held in place by these bones.
-It is for this reason that where there is a lack of stimulus the bone will shrink and narrow.
-Bone loss is irreversible and its only treatment is to eliminate its cause and regenerate bone though artificial grafts.
+It is for this reason that where there is a lack of stimulus, the bone will shrink and narrow.
+Bone loss is irreversible and its only treatment is to eliminate its cause and regenerate bone through artificial grafts.
 Bone loss is caused by a variety of factors, of which the most common are tooth loss, bruxism, periodontal disease, and infection.

 Bone loss in relation to tooth loss.